UDC-GAC/SeQual-Stream/README.md

 * **TRIMRIGHTP**: Trims sequences according to an indicated percentage of the total number of bases starting from the 3'-end (right).
 * **TRIMQUALLEFT**: Trims sequences until achieving an indicated mean sequence quality starting from the 5'-end (left).
 * **TRIMQUALRIGHT**: Trims sequences until achieving an indicated mean sequence quality starting from the 3'-end (right).
 * **TRIMNLEFT**: Trims N-terminal tails with a specified minimum length at the 5'-end (left).
 A N-terminal tail is a set of N bases found at the beginning or end of a sequence.
-For example, the three Ns of the sequence NNATCGAT form a N-terminal tail at the beginning.
+For example, the three Ns of the sequence NNNATCGAT form a N-terminal tail at the beginning.
 * **TRIMNRIGHT**: Trims N-terminal tails with a specified minimum length at the 3'-end (right).
 * **TRIMLEFTTOLENGTH**: Trims sequences to a specified maximum length starting from the 5'-end (left).
 * **TRIMRIGHTTOLENGTH**: Trims sequences to a specified maximum length starting from the 3'-end (right).